 A frightening boyfriend is one who is emotionally domineering.
 He is smitten by you and treats you like a princess all of the time.
 And the entire time, he portrays himself as helpless and weak in the absence of you.
 You’ll begin to feel more protective of him as time goes on, and you’ll begin to fall in love with him.

-You’ll start to notice a couple of these signs of a controlling boyfriend sometime along the line.
+You’ll start to notice a couple of these signs of a controlling boyfriend along the way.
 Put a stop to his behavior if you see these signs, and it worries you.
 If he doesn’t change, you should end the relationship.

 It’s important to keep in mind that emotionally dominating boyfriends aren’t necessarily negative.
 They’re merely possessive and insecure.
 When it comes to attempting to manipulate you, they just forget where the line is drawn.
 At the end of the day, the choice is yours whether to fall for his ruse or to help him change for the better.